-ASCO: Novartis’ Tafinlar-Mekinist combo gets a boost from PD-1 immunotherapy
+ASCO: Novartis' Tafinlar-Mekinist combo gets a boost from PD-1 immunotherapy

 Tafinlar, a BRAF inhibitor, and Mekinist, a MEK inhibitor, are already approved to treat BRAF V600-mutant melanoma, but the investigators wrote in the study abstract that the “impact of BRAF+MEK inhibition on the tumor microenvironment (TME) suggests that combined targeted therapy and immunotherapy may improve outcomes.”

 The combination kept cancer at bay for nearly two years (22.7 months).
-After two years of treatment, 41% hadn’t seen their cancer worsen and 74% of the patients were still alive.
+After two years of treatment, 41% hadn’t seen their cancer worsen, and 74% of the patients were still alive.

-The data come from early parts of the study focused on gauging safety and studying biomarkers, and "cannot be considered conclusive," Jeff Legos, Novartis SVP and head of oncology development, said via email.
+The data come from early parts of the study focused on gauging safety and studying biomarkers and "cannot be considered conclusive," Jeff Legos, Novartis senior vice president and head of oncology development, said via email.
 But the investigators reported a “high and durable response rate, including in [patients] with poor prognostic features.”

 The randomized portion of the study aims to pit the trio against Tafinlar and Mekinist with placebo in about 500 patients and is slated to read out later this year.